 clever-cloud job tag.

-It is also possible to set the tag in all the jobs in the CI/CD configuration
+Here is an example where the tag is set on all the jobs in the CI/CD

 default global keyword: